 Alabama leads the team count with four representatives – linebackers Anfernee Jennings and Dylan Moses, end Raekwon Davis and cornerback Trevon Diggs.
 In addition to Delpit, LSU boasts linebacker Jacob Phillips and cornerback Kristian Fulton on the list to tie Iowa State, Notre Dame and Penn State with three members each.
 There are 16 schools with two members on the list.

 Players may be added or removed from the watch list during the course of the season.
-Once again, the FWAA will announce a National Defensive Player of the Week from early September through mid November.
-If not already on the watch list, the honored player will be added at that time.
-The FWAA and the Charlotte Touchdown Club will announce five finalists for the 2016 Bronko Nagurski Trophy on Thurs., Nov.
-17.
+As in previous years, the FWAA will announce a National Defensive Player of the Week each Tuesday this season.
+If not already on the watch list, each week’s honored player will be added at that time.
+The FWAA and the Charlotte Touchdown Club will announce five finalists for the 2019 Bronko Nagurski Trophy on Nov.
+20.

-The Bronko Nagurski Trophy winner will be chosen from those five finalists who are part of the 2016 FWAA All-America Team.
-The FWAA All-America Committee, after voting input from the association’s entire membership, selects a 26-man All-America Team and eventually the Nagurski Trophy finalists.
-Committee members, then by individual ballot, select the winner, the best defensive player in college football.
+The Bronko Nagurski Trophy winner will be chosen from those five finalists.
+The FWAA All-America Committee, after voting input from the association’s full membership, selects a 26-man All-America Team and eventually the Nagurski Trophy finalists.
+Committee members, by individual ballot, select the winner they regard as the best defensive player in college football.

 This year’s watch list includes at least four players from eight of the 10 FBS conferences.
 The SEC (18) and Big Ten (15) have the most members and combine to make up more than one-third of the 92-man list.
 The ACC and Pac-12 (12 each) and Big 12 (11) also have double-digit representation, followed by the American Athletic (6), Independents (5), Conference USA (4), Mountain West (4), Mid-American (3) and Sun Belt (2).
 The list includes 36 linebackers, 28 backs, 21 ends and seven tackles.